 I went to Jr high and used to be on the wrestling team with the guys who started “Flip that House“.
 That was sheer luck.

 But since then I’ve made an effort to find people who are doing smart investments and learning from them.

 Right now, I believe angel investment is my best play, but that’s based on where I’m at in life.
 If I didn’t have the backup with a full real estate portfolio, I wouldn’t be making risky plays like these.

-7. You have a number of awesome website flip case studies, it’s very much a seller’s market at the moment.
-How do you see the long-term stability for this business model?
+7. You have a number of awesome websites flip case studies, it’s very much a seller’s market at the moment.
+How do you see the long-term stability of this business model?
 Does this affect how much capital you have tied up in online assets?